India National PolioPlus: Timeline

 2001-2002: Taking over from private donors, the Government of India takes the lead role in financing Polio eradication activities in the country using its own resources.

-2002: Rotary International hosts Polio Summit in India to accelerate Polio eradication.
-Also, European Region is certified polio-free.
+2002: Rotary International hosts the Polio Summit in India to accelerate polio eradication.
+Also, European Regirn is certified polio-free.

 2003: Under-served strategy introduced as part of the communication strategy in India by UNICEF.

 2004: The strategy to vaccinate children in transit is launched.
 Rotary International hosts its hugely successful Polio Summit the second time.

-2005: The more effective monovalent oral polio vaccines (mOPV) introduced in polio programme by Govt. of India.
+2005: The more effective monovalent oral polio vaccines (mOPV) were introduced in the polio programme by Govt. of India.

-2006: Enumeration, vaccination and tracking of all newborns begins in Uttar Pradesh and Bihar.
+2006: Enumeration, vaccination, and tracking of all newborns begin in Uttar Pradesh and Bihar.
 Operational strengthening to improve micro-planning for revisits to households with unvaccinated children after first contact with vaccinators.

-2007: Rotary's constant bridge building efforts with the minority community helps in creating Rotary' Muslim Ulema Committee in Uttar Pradesh to garner support and leadership from the community towards polio eradication.
+2007: Rotary's constant bridge-building efforts with the minority community help in creating Rotary's Muslim Ulema Committee in Uttar Pradesh to garner support and leadership from the community towards polio eradication.

 2007: Accelerated immunization rounds, almost every month, using the more efficient mOPVs begin in Uttar Pradesh and Bihar.
 Tracking newborns for polio vaccination begins.
 Identification and immunization of migratory populations to minimize the risk of virus spread from the remaining endemic states.

-2008: Efforts intensify in Bihar's high- risk blocks under the 'Kosi-river plan'.
+2008: Efforts intensify in Bihar's high-risk blocks under the 'Kosi-river plan.'

-2009 : The 107 Block Plan identifies highest risk blocks of UP and Bihar for intensified, focused approach addressing polio associated risk factors by promoting routine immunization, hand washing, sanitation, diarrhea management with zinc and ORS and exclusive breast-feeding up to six months of age.
-Intensive focus on coverage of migrant populations in brick kilns construction sites, urban slums and in nomadic settlements initiated.
+2009: The 107 Block Plan identifies the highest-risk blocks of UP and Bihar for an intensified, focused approach addressing polio-associated risk factors by promoting routine immunization, hand washing, sanitation, diarrhea management with zinc and ORS, and exclusive breastfeeding up to six months of age.
+Intensive focus on coverage of migrant populations in brick kiln construction sites, urban slums, and nomadic settlements initiated.

-2009: Rotary pledges to match US$200 million against Gates' Foundations USD 355 million.
+2009: Rotary pledges to match US$200 million against Gates' Foundation's USD 355 million.

-2010: Bivalent oral polio vaccine tested and introduced by Govt. of India.
-IMB (Independent Monitoring Board) launched by WHO and the Executive Board to evaluate progress made by GPEI.
-India Expert Advisory Group on polio eradication recommends responding to any wild poliovirus detection as a public health emergency.
+2010: The bivalent oral polio vaccine was tested and introduced by the Govt. of India.
+IMB (Independent Monitoring Board) was launched by WHO and the executive board to evaluate progress made by GPEI.
+The India Expert Advisory Group on polio eradication recommends responding to any wild poliovirus detection as a public health emergency.

-2011: Last incidence of Polio reported in Howrah, West Bengal on 13 January 2011.
-Aggressive mopping up vaccination in response to the only case in the country ...
+2011: Last incidence of Polio reported in Howrah, West Bengal, on 13 January 2011.
+Aggressive mopping up of vaccination in response to the only case in the country ...